refinedev/refine/documentation/docs/api-reference/antd/hooks/form/useDrawerForm.md

 <TabItem value="create">

-In this example, we will show you how to `"create"` a record with `useDrawerForm`.
+In this example, we will show you how to `"create"` a record with `useDrawerForm`:

 ```tsx live url=http://localhost:3000/posts previewHeight=420px
 setInitialRoutes(["/posts"]);